RinaldoBenaccetta/isidom/readme.md

 ### Use with Isidom file

-Put _Isidom.js_ in a vendor path ( or a path of your choice) and import it in your app like this :
+Download _dist/Isidom.js_ from GitHub and put it in a vendor path ( or a path of your choice ) and import it in your app like this :

 ```javascript
 import * as isi from './path/to/isidom.js'